 The primary advantage music videos offer is that they can showcase the artist.
-People are social animals and they respond to seeing other people.
-That is even more true when it’s about fans seeing their favorite artist.
-So if you’re trying to market a certain image, or appeal to a certain demographic, it might be best achieved through filming a music video.
+People are social animals and they respond more positively to seeing other people.
+That is even more true when it’s about fans seeing their favorite artists.
+So if you’re trying to market a certain image, brand, or appeal to a certain demographic, it might be best achieved through shooting a music video.
 They do however come at a premium.
 A music video can cost on average around ten times more than a lyric video.

 Everyone knows and understands the concept of a music video, but given their relative recent surge in popularity, it makes sense to ask what is a lyric video and when would they be preferred over a music video.

-We did the lyric video animation part of this technique for The Rasmus and Regi.
+An example always helps: I made the lyric video animation part of this technique for The Rasmus and Regi.
 If you do opt for this method, I would highly recommend having the lyrics placement in mind when shooting and editing the music video footage.
-Doing this ensures the lyrics to blend right into the video and not look like a mere afterthought.
+Doing this ensures the lyrics blend right into the video and do not look like a mere afterthought.

-Last year while talking to one of my record label clients, I was surprised to learn that their lyric videos are getting more views than their music videos.
-I was skeptical at first but have to admit these guys are pretty data driven.
-We can also compare songs that have both types of vdeo.
-To use an example from my own work, the lyric video I made for Smith & Thell, has over 3 million views as of writing this post.
-Whereas its (very cool looking) music video counterpart has nearly ten times less.
-Obviously there’s way too many factors to consider when drawing a comparison like that, so you can make of that what you will.
+Last year while talking to one of my clients who is a director at a major record label, I was surprised to learn that their lyric videos are getting more views than their music videos.
+I was skeptical at first but I have to admit these guys are pretty data-driven.

+Alternatively, we can compare songs that have both types of videos released.
+To use an example from my own work, the lyric video I made for Smith & Thell, has over 6 million views as of writing this post.
+Whereas its (very cool looking) music video counterpart has just over a million.
+Obviously, there are way too many factors to consider when drawing a comparison like that, so you can make of that what you will.

 In very broad terms, think of a music video as a way to promote an artist or an image, and a lyric video as a way to promote a song or a release.
 If cost is a limiting factor, then a lyric video will almost certainly give you more bang for the buck.